AD7six/php-dsn/README.md

-# Envy
+# PHP DSN

-A utility for extracting configuration uris from environment variables
+A utility for parsing and generating service DSNs

 ## References